 How to Calculate Sales Rep Ramp

 There are a few different ways to measure sales rep ramp.
-The first is by taking hire dates or length of employment from your HR system and combining sales performance data like targets and quotas from your CRM for each of your sales representatives to get an accurate historical view of your ramp rate.
+The first is by taking hire dates or length of employment from your HR system and combining sales performance metrics like targets and quotas from your CRM for each of your sales representatives to get an accurate historical view of your ramp rate.

 The second is by taking your sales representatives’ performance data from your CRM and seeing how long it takes them on average to reach their full sales quotas or targets.
 You can also analyze your ramp rate by separating your sales representatives by experience level, so you have a better idea of the ramp rate of new hires based on their experience level.

 Make Tracking Your Company’s Key SaaS Financial Metrics Easy

 While there are many other key metrics out there, the 10 metrics listed here are important to track regardless of the size and maturity of your business.
 They can indicate the health of your company’s current performance, as well as provide you with insight into what your business can expect in the months to come.
 With this information, you can be well-prepared to make critical decisions that will have the most beneficial impact on your business’s long-term success.